GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 ### Tips

 - The **Failed paths** table can help reveal common error patterns among traces.

-- Finding the error cause: Our team has seemingly introduced a regression in this release.
+- **Finding the error cause**
+  Our team has seemingly introduced a regression in this release.
 The error you're seeing is a _type mismatch error_.
 This indicates a discrepancy between the data structure the _userPreferenceFlow_ expects to receive from the model, and the structure the model is _actually_ producing based on the prompt's (_userPreference.prompt_) instructions.

   The error you're seeing is a _type mismatch error_.
 This indicates a discrepancy between the data structure the _userPreferenceFlow_ expects to receive from the model, and the structure the model is _actually_ producing based on the prompt's (_userPreference.prompt_) instructions.